 Mr Lay will work with health and drug reform experts to analyse data and evidence on drug harms within the City of Melbourne and oversee a comprehensive engagement process, seeking the views of all interested parties on the preferred site, including experts, community representatives, businesses and other key stakeholders.

 This consultation process will consider drug activity and harms, existing health and social services, safety and amenity, transport options, policing and infrastructure requirements.
-This work will then be collated with a report presented to the Minister for Health by the end of 2020.

 What is within scope for consultation?